 - Saturday Night Live's cast and crew turnover is as legendary as its peak-and-valley history.
 In fact, the near-constant changing of cast members and writers is the reason why this show's quality shifts, sometimes for better and sometimes for worse.

 - Happy Days: Of all the regular characters that were billed at one point or another during the series' 11-year-run, just four remained from the first through last seasons: Henry Winkler (Fonzie), Tom Bosley (Howard Cunningham), Marion Ross (Marion Cunningham) and Anson Williams (Potsie Weber).
-Two of the other original characters – Ron Howard (Richie Cunningham) and Don Most (Ralph Malph) – left after the sixth season, while Erin Moran (Joanie Cunnigham) briefly left for the 1982-1983 season.
+Two of the other original characters – Ron Howard (Richie Cunningham) and Don Most (Ralph Malph) – left after the seventh season, while Erin Moran (Joanie Cunnigham) briefly left for the 1982-1983 season.
 Of the remaining characters, we all know what became of Chuck Cunningham, later addition Scott Baio (as Chachi Arcola) left along with Moran in 1982 but also returned, and various other characters came and went through the years.

 - Sesame Street: Much of the cast has rolled over many times, with the exception of Carroll Spinney (Big Bird and Oscar), Bob McGrath (Bob) and Loretta Long (Susan) and very occasionally Frank Oz (Bert, Cookie Monster and Grover), who have been there since Day 1 in 1969, although appearances for McGrath and Long have become less frequent since the mid- to late-2000s, and Oz's characters are almost always played by different performers.
 Spinney is also becoming less active, as his characters are now puppeteered by different people while he voices them, and occasionally they provide the voices themselves.
 Aside from them, Emilio Delgado (Luis), Sonia Manzano (Maria) and Rosco Orman (Gordon) are by far the longest-tenured actors at 40 or more years, and several Muppet performers have been on the show since almost the very beginning, joining no later than the early 1970s.